Bayesian mixture models (in)consistency for the number of clusters

 where $\Delta_K$ denotes the $K$-dimensional simplex.
 So, the prior is of the same form as in Condition \ref{hyp:5} with $C(w) = \Gamma(\alpha)/\Gamma(\alpha/K)^K\,\mathbb{I}(w \in \Delta_K)$ which is a constant on the simplex.
 Condition \ref{hyp:1} is verified using Theorem 4.1 from \cite{rousseau2019bayesian} which can also be applied to overfitted mixtures.
 Hence, the result \cite{rousseau2011asymptotic} applies in this case.

 In the Pitman--Yor multinomial case, the prior on the weights is a ratio-stable distribution defined in \cite{carlton2002family} and denoted by $w\sim RS(\sigma,\tilde{\alpha};1/K,\ldots,1/K)$.
-This distribution has a closed form only for $\sigma=1/2$.
-We consider only this case, where the density is
+In the general case, no density is available so it is not possible to satisfy \ref{hyp:5} and the \cite{rousseau2019bayesian} results cannot give us any guarantee.
+In the interesting $\sigma=1/2$ case, the density is